Givat Brenner: History

 Givat Brenner was founded in 1928 by Enzo Sereni and a group of immigrants from Lithuania, Poland and Germany.
 That same year, pioneers had settled on some 200 dunams (49.4 acres) of land that had been purchased by Moshe Smilansky from the Arab landholders of Aqir and Zarnuqa.
 During World War II, Givat Brenner supplied products such as jam to the British Army, which laid the foundation for its export business.

 The establishment of an irrigation equipment factory led to the creation of a foundry.
 The foundry evolved into a specialized aluminum die-casting company, which has produced, among other things, the housings for emergency phones along the New Jersey Turnpike.
 In 1938, it opened the first kibbutz sanatorium in the country.

 Demographics

 According to a census conducted in 1931 by the British Mandate authorities, Givat Brenner had a population of 155 inhabitants and a total of 5 residential houses.
 In 1970 the population was 480.

 Education

 Givat Brenner Regional School serves the communities of the Brenner Regional Council.
 The offices of the Regional Council are also located in the Kibbutz.

 Economy

 Givat Brenner's plant nursery supplies turf for lawns and parks.
-The kibbutz grows cotton, avocado, wheat and corn, and maintains a dairy farm.
+The kibbutz grows cotton, avocado, wheat and corn.
 Industrial ventures include a furniture factory, metalwork factory, canned foods plant and an irrigation equipment factory, which gradually shut down for financial reasons.
 The 'House of Dreams' amusement park was established to offset waning income from the orchards, plant nurseries and factories, but was eventually closed.